Prepare for the Future of City Planning

 Advance Your Career and Make a Difference

-Through a curriculum that embraces sustainability, creativity, pragmatism, and diversity of thought, BU MET’s City Planning program trains critical, open-minded thinkers, and inventive problem solvers who can apply their knowledge to the most pressing social, economic, and political issues facing the world.
-With access to a network of area and regional employers, policymakers, and analysts, graduates of the MCP are uniquely positioned to make a positive impact in the field, and have worked as town and city planners, city managers, community development directors, transportation specialists, research analysts, and policy experts in federal, state, and local governments; nonprofit and nongovernmental organizations; corporations; and research institutions.
+BU MET’s City Planning curriculum embraces sustainability, creativity, pragmatism, and diversity of thought, while building the technical and practical foundations in areas such as land use, transportation, housing, climate change mitigation and adaption strategies, and urban informatics for city planning purposes.
+MSCP program graduates are critical, open-minded thinkers and inventive problem solvers who can apply their knowledge to the most pressing social, economic, and political issues facing the world.
+With access to a network of area and regional employers, policymakers, and analysts, graduates of the MSCP are uniquely positioned to make a positive impact in the field, and have worked as town and city planners, city managers, community development directors, transportation specialists, research analysts, and policy experts in federal, state, and local governments; nonprofit and nongovernmental organizations; corporations; and research institutions.

 Charles River Campus